Jacob-DeCrane/event-flows/docs/README.md

-# EventFlow Documentation
+# EventFlows Documentation

-This directory contains the documentation site for EventFlow, built with [VitePress](https://vitepress.dev/).
+This directory contains the documentation site for EventFlows, built with [VitePress](https://vitepress.dev/).

 ## Development